royjosephargumido/SHIELDLib/README.md

 # Arduino Library for SHIELD

-This is an Arduino library for [Smart Tag-based Human Infection Reporting and Encounter Logging Device (SHIELD)][1].
+This is an ESP8266 library for **Smart Tag-based Human Infection Reporting and Encounter Logging Device (SHIELD)**.
-The primary goal of this library is to easily implement SHIELD device functionality.
+The primary goal of this library is to easily implement SHIELD functionality.

-## SHIELD Devices
-SHIELD comprises of 2 types of device:

-1. **Beacon** which can be invoked by using the macro `BEACON`.
-2. **Neuron** which can be invoked by using the macro `NEURON`.

-## Functionality
+## Library

 To use the SHIELD library in an Arduino sketch, include SHIELDLib.h.